buzzsprout/buzzsprout-api/README.md

 URL
 ---
-All URLs start with `https://www.buzzsprout.com/api/9999`. **SSL only**.
-The path is prefixed with /api and the podcast id.
-If we change the API in backward-incompatible ways, we'll add the version marker and maintain stable support for the old URLs.
+All requests are SSL only and the API URL is `https://www.buzzsprout.com/api/9999` where `9999` is the podcast identifier.
+If we change the API in backward-incompatible ways, we'll add the version marker and maintain stable support for old URLs.

 Authentication